Is Santa Marta and Tayrona Safe in 2026? Latest Security Updates for Travelers

 • October 19 to November 2

 On a tour, Tayrona combines well with other places on the Caribbean coast, such as Minca, Palomino, La Guajira, Ciudad Perdida and Cartagena.
-Check the link for the trip we took along the North Coast of Colombia.
+Check this link for the trip we took along the North Coast of Colombia.

 All about Tayrona National Park